S (SAT to Symphonic Wind Ensemble)

 studying to be an athlete.

 Capitalize.
 SAA is an organization for the purpose of connecting alumni and students.
 It

 is designed to introduce current students of the College to the Alumni Association and

 what it does.
 Students participate in alumni events, mentoring programs, company

 visits, alumni speakers, etc. in order to help students benefit from "The Long Blue Line."

-SAC works to build future MCAA leaders and to promote pride and loyalty in Marietta
+SAA works to build future MCAA leaders and to promote pride and loyalty in Marietta

 Office and the Career Center.

 Student Athletic Advisory Council (SAAC)